-AMH is a reproductive hormone produced by the small sacs (called follicles) in our ovaries that hold our eggs before they are released each month during ovulation.
+AMH is a reproductive hormone made by the small sacs (called follicles) in our ovaries that hold our eggs before they are released each month during ovulation.

 Unlike your menstrual hormones which are cyclical, meaning their levels fluctuate throughout the month, your AMH levels stay relatively stable throughout your menstrual cycle.

-Your AMH levels are determined by how many eggs you have left, known as your ovarian reserve.
+Since they are made by the follicles, your AMH levels are a reflection of how many eggs you might have left, known as your ovarian reserve.

 You’re born with all the eggs you will ever have.
 Throughout your lifetime as you age your egg quality and quality will decline—right up until menopause when all your eggs are gone.